 To determine which conditions a doctor is most likely to treat, we analyze our database of 9 billion health insurance claims.
 We identify the conditions for which the doctor sees the most patients, as well as conditions the doctor treats less frequently but at a higher rate than similar doctors (which can help identify doctors with particular expertise treating rarer conditions).
 We display up to 30 conditions for each doctor to give a broad (but not exhaustive) picture of what the doctor treats.
 The top few conditions we show on each doctor’s profile are the conditions for which they see the most patients.

 For some conditions on doctor profiles, we also show services the doctor provides to patients with those conditions.
-We identify related services for a given condition by measuring patient volume for services that the doctor commonly performs for patients with that given condition.
+We identify related services for a given condition by measuring patient volume for services the doctor commonly performs for patients with that condition.
 For example, a related service for “allergies” could be “allergy shots.”